 Masters (40+) Male / Female Awards - 3 deep

 Grandmasters (50+) Male / Female Awards - 3 deep

 $65 online ONLY for the first 50 entrants - SOLD OUT

 Click here for additional race weekend information

-There are no refunds, transfers or credits, unless you register by September 19, AND notify the race director of your withdrawal by e-mail at least two weeks prior to your race.
-There are NO transfers to other athletes.
-ALL refunds from ALL races will be issued at the same time – after our Florida Beach Halfathon, on or about April 1, 2014.
+To receive a refund, transfer or credit, you must register before September 18 for the Clearwater Marathon and notify the race director in writing or by e-mail at least two weeks prior to the race.
+All refunds will be issued after the Florida Beach Halfathon, on or about April 1, 2015.

 All our races are sanctioned and insured through USATF for runners, joggers, and walkers ONLY.
 Strollers, skaters, skateboards and bicycles are NOT allowed on the course during our races.